rrgomide/hn-challenge/docker/DOCKER.md

 This project includes Docker configuration to run both the backend API and frontend UI in containers.

+**Note:** All Docker-related files are located in the `docker/` folder.
+Make sure to run Docker commands from within this directory.

 ## Prerequisites

 - Docker